 2. Narrow or Pointed Toe Shoes

-Some people like the fashion statement that goes along with pointed toe shoes, but your feet certainly are not fans.
+Some people like the fashion statement that goes along with pointed-toe shoes, but your feet certainly are not fans.
 By squeezing all your toes into a small space, the bony alignment gets distorted.
 In the long term, abnormal big toe bone growth can occur, leading to a condition called a bunion (or hallux valgus).
-Nerve damage, blisters and hammertoes also can be caused by wearing pointed toe shoes.
+Nerve damage, blisters, and hammertoes also can be caused by wearing pointed-toe shoes.
 This is one shoe fashion that men may also have trouble with.

 3. Flat Shoes

 These could be ballet-style shoes or other similar types of slip-on shoes.
-Since flat shoes have no arch support, this could put a strain on the back, hips, knees and ankles.
+Since flat shoes have no arch support, this could put a strain on the back, hips, knees, and ankles.
 Other common problems with wearing archless shoes for long periods are fallen arches and plantar fasciitis.

-Fallen arches can cause symptoms like:
+Fallen arches[²] can cause symptoms like:

 Plantar fasciitis is caused by the inflammation of the fibers that run along the bottom of your foot.
 This condition may be caused by wearing flat shoes or by being on your feet for long periods of time.
-The classic symptom of plantar fasciitis is the pain in the heel area when walking, especially when you get up in the morning or after sitting for awhile then walking.
+The classic symptom of plantar fasciitis is the pain in the heel area when walking, especially when you get up in the morning or after sitting for a while and then walking.

 4. Flip-flops